-In a large sauté pan or wide bottom pot, toast the chilies over medium heat for 1-2 minutes to bring out the flavor of the peppers.
+In a large sauté pan or wide bottom pot, toast the chiles over medium heat for 1-2 minutes to bring out the flavor of the peppers.
 Remove from the pan until needed.

 Add olive oil to the hot pan and sauté the onions for 2-3 minutes then add in the garlic and continue to sauté for 1 minute.

-Add the toasted chilies, fire-roasted tomatoes, seasonings and beef stock to the pan.
+Add the toasted chiles, fire-roasted tomatoes, seasonings and beef stock to the pan.

 Bring the mixture to a gentle boil.
 Turn off heat, cover the pot and let it steep for 45 minutes.

 Reserve one cup of the stock.
 Add the remainder of the ingredients to a blender and blend until smooth at the highest setting.
 Add additional liquid if the mixture is too thick for your blender.
 Reserve the remainder of the liquid till needed.**Depending on the power of the blender it may completely puree all the ingredients.
 If it has bits and pieces remaining, run the sauce through a sieve to take out and pieces that didn't get pureed.